MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### *Driver*

 This is the clearest role, at least in part, because it's the person at the keyboard.
 The *driver* is responsible for the implementation.
 They keep their focus on what is happening right now and interpret what the *navigator* is saying.
 It's best if the *driver* doesn't focus too much on the broader design.
-Instead they should focus on making sure the work they are doing right now is high quality and doesn't contain errors.
+Instead they should focus on making sure the work they are doing right now is high quality and error free.
 For example, while creating a new class as directed by the *navigator*, the *driver* would focus on:

 * extracting variables
 * extracting private methods